maw501/maw501.github.io/posts/_posts/technical/2018-10-19-The-kernel-trick.md

 comments: true
 tags: ['kernels', 'kernel trick', 'SVMs']
 ---
 The kernel trick allows us to implicitly perform a calculation in a high-dimensional feature space whilst only working in the original feature space.
-In this article we explain the kernel trick via a toy example which we follow through in detail to get to the heart of the trick.
+In this article we explain the kernel trick via a toy example which we follow through in detail to illustrate the trick.
 <!--more-->
 <hr class="with-margin">